-This stir-fried green beans with shrimp recipe is made a shortlist of ingredients.
+This stir-fried green beans with shrimp recipe is made with a shortlist of ingredients.
 It tastes better than take-out.
-A quick and easy stir fry recipe that you can make on any weeknight dinner and your family will love it.
+This a quick and easy stir fry recipe that you can make on any weeknight dinner and your family will love it.

 10 Minute Stir-Fried Green Beans and Shrimp

 This stir-fried green beans and shrimp recipe is quick and affordable.
 In addition, when you make your own Chinese food at home you can easily modify the amount and type of ingredients.
 Shift it around according to your taste and diet preferences, it's actually quite fun to do!

 Chinese green beans stir fry is one of the most popular menu items you can find at any Chinese buffet or restaurant, such as Panda Express.
 Surprisingly, restaurant-quality green beans stir fry is not too difficult to make.

 In this recipe, I cooked the green beans and shrimp in a homemade stir fry sauce.
 The sauce is made of garlic, ginger, Shaoxing wine, soy sauce, and oyster sauce.
 It contains no MSG!